Indees/Indeeseduhub_lms/README.md

 Database Connection Process

 Download the zip folder.
 Extract the file and paste it on your server.
-Inside the folder there is a .sql file named 'localdb.sql'.
-Import it to the database and give database name 'localdb'.
+Inside the folder there is a .sql file named 'azure_lms.sql'.
+Import it to the database and give database name 'azure'.
 For changing the database connection and name, please visit connection.php and dbclass.php page.

 There are two portals, one for Teacher and other for Student